treeorg/Fagus/README.md

 ```
 * **Line 3**: The path-parameter is the tuple in the second argument of the get-function.
 The first and third element in that tuple are list-indices, whereas the second and fourth element are dict-keys.

 * **Line 5**: In many cases, the dict-keys that are traversed are strings.
 For convenience, it's also possible to provide the whole path-parameter as one string that is split up into the different keys.
-In the example above, `" "` is used to split the path-string, this can be customized using `value_split`.
+In the example above, `" "` is used to split the path-string, this can be customized using `path_split`.

 ### Static and instance usage
 All functions in `Fagus` can be used statically, or on a `Fagus`-instance, so the following two calls of `get()` give the same result: